Fluid viscoelasticity triggers fast transitions of a Brownian particle in a double well optical potential

 The experimental potential is retrieved from the particle trajectories using the equilibrium distribution $\rho(x,y)=\rho_0\exp[-U(x,y)/(k_B T)]$.
 As an example, from the data of Exp.~I, we obtain the 2D potential $U(x,y)$, plotted in Fig.~\ref{fig:schexp}(d).
-Fig.~\ref{fig:schexp}(e) shows the 1D potential across the colinear critical points A, S and B, $U(x) = U(x,y = 0)$, where the solid line represents the fitting to the double-Gaussian potential, $U(x)=u_{1}\exp\left[-(x-\mu_{1})^2/\sigma_1^2\right]+u_{2}\exp\left[-(x+\mu_{2})^2/\sigma_2^2\right]+u_0$, where $u_{1,2}<0$ correspond to the potentials of each individual tweezers, while $\mu_{1,2}$ and $\sigma_{1,2}$ are their positions and widths, respectively, and $u_0$ is a constant energy value.
-The values of the fitting parameters for the whole experimental data set can be found in Table~{\bf S2} in Supplementary Material.
+Fig.~\ref{fig:schexp}(e) shows the 1D potential across the colinear critical points A, S and B, $U(x) = U(x,y = 0)$, where the solid line represents the fitting to the double-Gaussian potential,